9- day holidays

 3. Lunches/snacks: since we’re climbing most days we leave it up to you to refuel during the day.
 We will however stop in the shop where you can buy whatever you think you need.

 4. Insurance: While all our gear is checked and regularly replaced and our certified instructors main focus is your safety and comfort, you can never predict all the possible situations.
 Maybe you will hurt yourself while you slip on the path… so you should really get good insurance, that includes climbing!
 You can find some options for UK in the Links section.

 5. Souvenirs and other things you may buy for yourself.
 If you plan to buy the world famous olive oil, truffles or similar treats, you should check out the airline policy about it.
 Usually such items have to be checked-in.

-6. Surcharges: for picking you up at Venice or some other airport that's not Ljubljana or Trieste; for your own 2-pax bedroom; joining in at other, more expensive options (like from DEDICATED to EXPLORER).
+6. Surcharges: for picking you up at Venice or some other airport that's not Ljubljana or Trieste; for your own 2-pax bedroom; or other special requests.

 Although you can get all the gear here, it's recommended you have your own climbing shoes and harness.
 Unless explicitely specified you always sleep in a nice bed, so no sleeping bag or foam is necessary.
 Do bring good approach shoes, some warm clothes, waterproof jacket and a small backpack.